 How employment experience is assessed

-We allocate a selection rank on the basis of skill level and length of service.
-To determine skill level we use the Australian and New Zealand Standard Classification of Occupations (ANZSCO).
+We allocate a selection rank for employment experience based on skill level and length of service.
+To determine skill level, we use the Australian and New Zealand Standard Classification of Occupations (ANZSCO).

 We can assess: